 A 30-Day Challenge to Fall in Love with Your Playful, Imaginative & Colorful Self

-Janet Conner, author of Writing Down Your Soul, wrote in her journal out of desperation; she needed a miracle:
+Janet Conner, the author of Writing Down Your Soul, wrote in her journal out of desperation; she needed a miracle:

 Dear God, you know I need ten thousand dollars for the attorney.
 I don’t know how you’re going to do it, but I know you’re going to send ten thousand dollars.
 Thank you right here and right now for your gift of ten thousand dollars.